 The video frames really show the 'Type A' branching structure and behavior the best.
 I divided these into sets for each discharge that you can click through to see the sequences (discharges #7 and #8 were too rapid and overexposed, and didn't have enough frames for a sequence).
 Just click on any thumbnail and use the links at the bottom to advance the frames:

-I arrived home at around 9PM, not bad for a chase that started after noon.
+I arrived home at around 9PM, not bad for an expedition that started after noon.

 Featured Weather Library Article: